wildduck2/duck-ui/packages/registry-build-duckui/README.md

 ## Notes

 - This script is designed to work within a monorepo.
-- No additional setup is required for Duck-UI; the script handles everything.
+- No additional setup is required for @gentleduck/ui; the script handles everything.

 Build your registry with ease! 🚀